kontena/kontena/docs/getting-started/quick-start.md

 You'll need some Kontena Nodes to run your containerized workloads.
 Just like with Kontena Master, if you don't have existing Kontena infrastructure in place, you'll need to install your own.

-The easiest way to provision Kontena Nodes is to use built-in node provision feature of Kontena CLI.
+The easiest and our preferred way to provision Kontena Nodes is to use built-in node provision feature of Kontena CLI.
 Alternatively, you can use [Docker Machine](https://docs.docker.com/machine/) or manual install methods.

 * [Installing with Kontena CLI](installing/nodes-cli.md)
 * [Installing with Docker Machine](installing/nodes-docker-machine.md)